Distributed-IoT-Software-Arch-Course/distributed-iot-software-arch-lectures/Lectures/3-HTTP-Protocol/3_http_protocol.md

     - **Self-descriptive messages**: Each message contains all necessary information for processing, supporting stateless communication and interoperability.
     - **Hypermedia as the engine of application state (HATEOAS)**: Clients navigate the application dynamically using hyperlinks provided in resource representations, enabling discoverability and adaptability.

+- **Statelessness**:
+  - Each request from a client to a server must contain all the information needed to understand and process the request.
+  - The server does not store any client context between requests, which enhances scalability and reliability.
+  - This statelessness allows servers to handle a large number of requests efficiently, as they do not need to maintain session information.
+  - Clients may manage state locally or through tokens, but the server remains stateless.
+  - Stateless interactions simplify server design and improve fault tolerance.
+  - It is a great benefit also for the IoT, where devices may have limited resources and intermittent connectivity.

 > By adhering to these principles, RESTful modeling achieves **scalability**, **simplicity**, and **interoperability**, making it a foundational approach for modern web and IoT systems.
+> Using a **stateless** architecture allows for easier scaling and reliability, as servers do not need to maintain session information between requests.
+This is particularly beneficial in distributed systems where clients may be numerous and transient.

 ---